thaochithai/rfm-analysis/README.md

 ## Technical Documentation

 ### Overview
-This project used the RFM (Recency, Frequency, Monetary) Analysis to analyze customer from a online retail store.
+This project used the RFM (Recency, Frequency, Monetary) Analysis to analyze customer profile of a online retail store based in UK.
 The project aims to identify and analyze different customer segments to inform targeted marketing strategies.
 Customers are grouped into segments based on their RFM score.
 Below is the mapping table used:

 | Segment              | RFM Score                                                                                              |
 |----------------------|--------------------------------------------------------------------------------------------------------|